LT7Y/LT7/README.md

 ![Screenshots](https://i.yapx.ru/JJ6OK.png)

-In the future, this theme will be improved and improved.
-Enjoy using it!
+I hope that this theme will satisfy you!
+Enjoy using it! :)